Block Generation

 Consider this example: within one forward incremental backup chain, a full backup file can not be removed before an incremental backup file.
 On the other hand, an incremental backup file makes no sense without relevant full backup file.
 So the immutability period is extended for all data blocks in the backup chain.

-The Block Generation period was introduced in order to reduce the number of requests to the capacity tier, thereby saving traffic and reducing costs that can be incurred by your storage provider.
+The Block Generation period was introduced to reduce the number of requests to the capacity tier, thereby saving traffic and reducing costs that can be incurred by your storage provider.
 With 10 days of immutability automatically added, it means there is no need to extend the immutability period for the incremental backups in forward chain and for the unchanged blocks of current full backups in reverse chain offloaded within those 10 days.
 On the 11th day, though, the immutability period will have to be extended (to ensure that the immutability period for all the data blocks within a generation is no less than 30 days).

 The immutable blocks of data may be reused during the offload.
 Veeam Backup & Replication continues to keep reused or dependent blocks of data locked by continuously assigning them to new generations, thereby extending their immutability expiration period.
 This is valid both for forward and reverse incremental backup chains.